noahehall/multicloud/opensource/apache/tinkerpop.md

 # TinkerPop

-- a graph computing framework for both graph databases (OLTP) and graph analytic systems (OLAP).
+- a graph computing framework for both graph databases (OLTP) and graph analytic systems (OLAP)
 - [tinkerpop quickref with code](./tinkerpop.quickref.md)
 - TODO:
   - finish the bookmark section at the bottom